Bruce Caldwell (bishop): Episcopacy

 On June 7, 1997, during a convention held in St Matthew's Cathedral, Caldwell was elected the eighth Bishop of Wyoming on the fourth ballot.
 He was then consecrated on September 26, 1997, by Bishop James E. Krotz of Nebraska.
 A year after his installation, he presided at the funeral service for Matthew Shepard.
 After retirement from Wyoming in 2010, Caldwell also served as assistant bishop in the Diocese of New York and as interim dean of St. Mark's Cathedral in Minneapolis, Minnesota.
-In 2016, Caldwell was called upon to serve as bishop provisional in the Diocese of Lexington after its diocesan bishop, Douglas Hahn, was suspended, and later resigned, as a result of misleading the diocesan search committee.
+In 2016, Caldwell was called upon to serve as bishop provisional in the Diocese of Lexington after its diocesan bishop, Douglas Hahn, was suspended, and later resigned.
 Caldwell served the diocese of Lexington until April 2018.

 Personal life and death

-Caldwell's wife, the Rev. Brenda Caldwell, died in 2023.
+Caldwell's wife, the Rev. Brenda Ann Doyle Caldwell, died in 2023.
 They had two children and one granddaughter.
 Caldwell died on Palm Sunday, April 13, 2025, at the age of 77.